buildpacks/spec/buildpack.md

   3. **Build,** where the `bin/build` for each executable buildpack in the selected group is invoked, in order, to build the application.
   4. **Export,** where filesystem changes from the build phase are packaged into layers in an OCI image.

-A **launcher** is software contributed by the lifecycle as the `ENTRYPOINT` of the exported OCI image that is used to start processes at runtime.
+A **launcher** is an executable that is the `ENTRYPOINT` of the exported OCI image.
+It is used to start processes at runtime.
+Having a launcher enables multiple process types to be defined on an image, with process-specific environment variables and other functionality.

 **Launch** describes the process of running an application by creating a container from the exported OCI image.